 T1 All individuals involved in the handling and transport of sheep, including outside employees, must be trained and knowledgeable about the behavior of sheep and animal welfare and in the proper protocols for transport, i.e. the Transport SOPs.
-This must be demonstrated through Certificates of Conformance (COCs) and documentation of appropriate training. ☐ Yes ☐ No ☐ N/A /3 Т2 Animal Welfare Officer An Animal Welfare Officer (AWO) must be identified and present at the time of the audit.
-The AWO is a member in the catching crew who is responsible for supervising, monitoring, and maintaining high welfare standards throughout the transportation process. > Auditor note: The owner/ operator or license manager may designate him or herself as the AWO. > Auditor note: ☐ Yes ☐ No ☐ N/A /3 Т3 Transport SOPs The producer must maintain Standard Operating Procedures (SOPs) for Transport.
-The Transport SOPs as a minimum must: □ Address steps that are taken to help protect the animals during periods of inclement weather; and □ Outline protocols and contingency plans to be taken in the event of an emergency, such as vehicle break-down, accidents, road closures, etc. ☐ Yes ☐ No ☐ N/A /3 Т4 □ All animals must be examined and shown to be fit and healthy for transport. □ Pregnant ewes that are expected to give birth within 21 days may only be transported if consideration is given to length of transport and animal comfort. □ The following animals must not be transported, except in emergencies or for medical treatment: ○ Animals which are unable to walk unassisted or stand on all four limbs. ○ Fatigued, sick, or injured animals or animals with a BCS less than 2 unless approved by the veterinarian for movement to a treatment facility. ☐ Yes ☐ No ☐ N/A /3 Т5 ☐ Sheep must not be kept in holding areas for more than 12 hours prior to loading. ☐ Feed and water must be available up to 4 hours prior to loading. ☐ Yes ☐ No ☐ N/A /3 Load ir ng & Transport of Animals Т6 Stock-keepers must know the behavioral characteristics of animals and how to handle animals during loading and unloading, including: Using visual fields (i.e. the sheep' field of vision and blind spots, which handlers should avoid entering) and flight zones (an imaginary area which if handlers enter will make the animal want to move away.
-Handlers control an animal's movement by understanding the flight zone).
-Lighting (as sheep prefer to move from the dark into the light); and When and how to use sticks and other implements. ☐ Yes ☐ No ☐ N/A /3
+This must be demonstrated through Certificates of Conformance (COCs) and documentation of appropriate training.
+D 0 0 Yes No N/A 13 Т2 Animal Welfare Officer An Animal Welfare Officer (AWO) must be identified and present at the time of the audit.
+The AWO is a member in the catching crew who is responsible for supervising, monitoring, and maintaining high welfare standards throughout the transportation process.
+Auditor note: The owner/ operator or license manager may designate him or herself as the AWO.
+Auditor note: Name/position of AWO 0 Yes No N/A 13 Т3 Transport SOPs The producer must maintain Standard Operating Procedures (SOPs) for Transport.
+The Transport SOPs as a minimum must: D Address steps that are taken to help protect the animals during periods of inclement weather; and D Outline protocols and contingency plans to be taken in the event of an emergency, such as vehicle break-down, accidents, road closures, etc. D 0 0 Yes No N/A /3 Т4 D All animals must be examined and shown to be fit and healthy for transport.
+D Pregnant ewes that are expected to give birth within 21 days may only be transported if consideration is given to length of transport and animal comfort.
+D The following animals must not be transported, except in emergencies or for medical treatment: Animals which are unable to walk unassisted or stand on all four limbs.
+Fatigued, sick, or injured animals or animals with a BCS less than 2 unless approved by the veterinarian for movement to a treatment facility.
+D 0 0 Yes No N/A /3 TS D Sheep must not be kept in holding areas for more than 12 hours prior to loading.
+D Feed and water must be available up to 4 hours prior to loading.
+0 Yes No N/A /3